guettli/git-tips/README.md

 git show -m <commit-hash>
 ```

-The output of above command has several parts.
-For each parent commit one part.
+The output of the command above has several parts: one part for each parent commit.

 ## cherry-pick -n